 Bankruptcy can be trying times for people struggling to make ends meet.
-Though you can file for bankruptcy on your own, Los Angeles based bankruptcy law firm https://bankruptcy.recoverylawgroup.com/ suggest that you hire an expert bankruptcy attorney to help you with your case.
+Though you can file for bankruptcy on your own, Los Angeles based bankruptcy law firm https://bankruptcy.recoverylawgroup.com/ suggest that you hire a bankruptcy attorney to help you with your case.
 Despite a lot of information regarding bankruptcy is available online, it is important that you ask the following questions with any potential attorney you wish to hire for handling your bankruptcy case.

 - Which chapter of bankruptcy would work best for you?